Bulk Data¶

 Limitations¶

 Geometry bulk data is currently limited to vertices, lines, and triangles.
 When creating such a bulk data Table, the data will be cached in a binary format on disk.
-Writing bulk data Tables directly to object storage is not supported, but a bulk data Table can be copied directly to a remote location and will be accessible from the new location without any additional configuration (beyond configuring the Object Service to scan the new location).
+Writing bulk data Tables directly to object storage is not supported, but a bulk data Table can be copied to a remote location and will be accessible from there without any additional configuration (beyond configuring the Object Service to scan the new location).

 Storage Size